Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: : An Agentic KG-RAG Framework

-Our goal is to find the \texttt{KG-R1} agent's policy \(\pi_\theta(m_t \mid \text{context}_t)\) that effectively retreive reasoning paths on $G$ via multi-turn interaction and generate the accurate answer \(\hat{A}_q = A_q\).
-To this end, we optimize the base LLM with reinforcement learning, using a GRPO-style objective \citep{DeepSeek2025R1} in a multi-turn setting~\citep{qian2025toolrl,jin2025searchr1,zeng2025reinforcing}.
-Our reward function combines action-level and outcome-based signals.
-The overview of the training procedure refers to Algorithm~\ref{alg:kg_r1_training} (Appendix).
+Our goal is to learn a policy \(\pi_\theta(m_t \mid \text{context}_t)\) for the \framework{} agent that interacts with the knowledge graph $G$ over multiple turns to incrementally retrieve informative reasoning paths and ultimately produce the correct answer \(\hat{A}_q = A_q\).
+We optimize this policy using reinforcement learning with a GRPO-style objective \citep{DeepSeek2025R1}, following recent advances in multi-turn agent optimization~\citep{qian2025toolrl, jin2025searchr1, zeng2025reinforcing}.
+An overview of the training procedure is provided in Algorithm~\ref{alg:kg_r1_training} in the \Cref{sec:kgr1_details}.

-\textbf{Reward Objective.} To effectively train the \texttt{KG-R1} agent, we combine verifiable \emph{turn} rewards with outcome-level \emph{global} rewards. \textbf{Turn rewards} (\(r^{\text{turn}}_{t}\)) provide local signals at each step as the sum of three components: (i) \emph{format validity} \(v_{\mathrm{fmt}}(m_t)\) checks that \(m_t\) contains both reasoning and a well-formed action \(a_t\in\mathcal{A}\); (ii) \emph{KG query} \(v_{\mathrm{kg}}(a_t,o_{t+1})\) checks that executing \(a_t\) yields meaningful, schema-valid retrieval in \(o_{t+1}\); and (iii) \emph{answer} \(v_{\mathrm{ans}}(m_T)\) checks the final answer’s format/consistency on the final turn. the turn rewards are computed as follows with weight $w_{fmt}, w_{kg}, w_{ans}$:
+\textbf{Reward Objective.} To effectively train the \framework{} agent, we combine verifiable \emph{turn} rewards with outcome-level \emph{global} rewards. \textbf{Turn rewards} (\(r^{\text{turn}}_{t}\)) provide local signals at each turn as the sum of three components: (i) \emph{format validity} \(v_{\mathrm{fmt}}(m_t)\) checks that \(m_t\) contains both reasoning and a well-formed action \(a_t\in\mathcal{A}\); (ii) \emph{KG query} \(v_{\mathrm{kg}}(a_t,o_{t+1})\) checks that executing \(a_t\) yields meaningful, schema-valid retrieval in \(o_{t+1}\); and (iii) \emph{answer consistency} \(v_{\mathrm{ans}}(m_T)\) checks the final answer’s format/consistency on the final turn.
+The turn rewards are computed as follows with weights $w_{fmt}$, $w_{kg}$, and $w_{ans}$:

-\textbf{Global rewards} summarize trajectory-level outcomes as the sum of the following: (i) a final-answer \emph{F1} score over the predicted set \(\hat{A}_q\) vs.\ ground-truth answer set \(A_q\); and (ii) a \emph{retrieval score} $v_{ret}$ that is \(1\) if any gold entity appears anywhere in the retrieved information along the executed reasoning path, and \(0\) otherwise.
+\textbf{Global rewards} summarize trajectory-level outcomes as the sum of the following: (i) a binary answer correctness signal $\mathrm{H1}$ that is $1$ if the predicted answer \(\hat{A}_q\) is included in the ground-truth answer set \(A_q\), and $0$ otherwise; and (ii) a \emph{retrieval score} $v_{ret}$ that is \(1\) if any ground-truth entity appears anywhere in the retrieved information along the executed reasoning path, and \(0\) otherwise.

-\textbf{Group-relative turn-level credit assignment and optimization.} To convert rewards into token-level credit, we use a group-relative, turn-level credit assignment inspired by \citet{zeng2025reinforcing}.
+\textbf{Group-relative Turn-level Credit Assignment and Optimization.} To assign credit across multi-turn trajectories, we adopt a group-relative, turn-level credit assignment strategy \cite{zeng2025reinforcing}.
 We collect $N$ rollouts per query $q$.
-For each episode $\tau^{(n)}$, we compute turn rewards $r^{\mathrm{turn},(n)}_t$ and a global reward $R^{\mathrm{global},(n)}$, and then form turn-specific returns with $\lambda$ as the normalization factor:
+For each trajectory $\tau^{(n)}$, we compute turn rewards $r^{\mathrm{turn},(n)}_t$ and a global reward $R^{\mathrm{global},(n)}$, and combine them into a per-turn return with $\lambda$ as the normalization factor:

 Let $\mathcal{S} \!=\! \{(n,t)\!:\! t \le T^{(n)}\}$ be the set of all turns across the $N$ rollouts.
 The turn-level advantage $A_t^{n}$ is calculated using a \emph{single} group baseline $\bar{G}$ that averages over $\mathcal{S}$: